DimalshaKavindi/DimalshaKavindi/README.md

 <div align="left">

+- 💻 Studies at University of Ruhuna
 - 🏬 I’m currently working at Spring Technologies
-- 💻 Studies at University of Ruhuna
 - 📫 How to reach me [dimalshakavindi2020@gmail.com](mailto:dimalshakavindi2020@gmail.com)
 - 📌 linkedin - [Dimalsha Kavindi](https://www.linkedin.com/in/dimalsha-kavindi-814395210/)
-- 🌟 I’m currently focused on expanding my knowledge and skills in Web and Mobile Development.
-My current projects involve Flutter and MERN stack applications, and I am always exploring new technologies and methodologies.
+- 🌟 I’m focused on expanding my skills in Web and Mobile Development, working on projects using Flutter and the MERN stack.
+I enjoy exploring new technologies and improving my knowledge to build better applications.
  </div>

  [![-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------](